 - If you could invite any one person to dinner, who would you pick?

 Dinner is also a great time to unplug.
 Shut the television during meals and disconnect or put away devices like cell phones and laptops to teach your little one that mealtimes are times for engaging with others.
 While you certainly want to encourage Baby to be involved in dinner conversation, it’s also good for everyone to chime in.
-By listening to her family members speak about their days, Baby will start to learn about taking turns to speak, being patient while waiting for others, and the rhythms of conversation.
+By listening to their family members speak about their days, Baby will start to learn about taking turns to speak, being patient while waiting for others, and the rhythms of conversation.